Welcome to the Florida Chamber’s 38th Annual Environmental Permitting Summer School.

 This conference is produced by Florida Environmental Network, Inc., under licensing agreement with the Florida Chamber Foundation.

-The Environmental Permitting Summer School begins on Tuesday, July 17 with Early Bird Discussion Sessions and concludes on Friday, July 20, 2018.
+The Environmental Permitting Summer School begins on Tuesday, July 16, 2024 with two Early Bird Discussion Sessions and concludes on Friday, July 19, 2024.

 JW Marriott Marco Island

 Marco Island, FL 34145

 For hotel information please click here.

 Self Parking for hotel guests $17.50 a day

 The course materials provided for this conference cover all breakout sessions.
 The course materials are included in your registration fee and will available through our on line scheduling program (SCHED).

 Environmental Permitting Summer School begins on Wednesday, July 16 at 8:00 a.m. and concludes on Friday, July 19 at 12:10 p.m.
 Online registration will close on July 5th and reopen onsite on Tuesday, July 16th.

 Registration Fee Structure:

 Early Registration Fee 10/1/24-1/2/24